Zed Books

-Zed Books is an independent non-fiction publishing company based in London, UK.
+Zed Books is a non-fiction publishing company based in London, UK.
 It was founded in 1977 under the name Zed Press by Roger van Zwanenberg.

 Zed publishes books for an international audience of both general and academic readers, covering areas such as politics and global current affairs, economics, gender studies and sexualities, development studies and the environment.

 Ownership

-Until 2020, Zed Books was organzed as a worker-owned cooperative.
+Until 2020, Zed Books was organized as a worker-owned cooperative.